-KINGSVILLE, Texas – Presbyterian Pan American School President Doug Dalglish remembers a trip he took in 2016 to Austin Presbyterian Theological Seminary — when he experienced again how the school he serves is preparing young Christian leaders (grades 9–12) for the whole world.
+Presbyterian Pan American School president Doug Dalglish remembers a trip he took in 2016 to Austin Presbyterian Theological Seminary—when he experienced again how the school he serves is preparing young Christian leaders (grades 9-12) for the whole world.

-Seeing fellow Pan Am graduate Jasiel Herandez, in his middle year of seminary, preparing to be a minister of Word and sacrament was impressive for students on that trip.
+Seeing a fellow Pan Am graduate, Jasiel Hernandez, in his middler-year of seminary and preparing to be a minister of word and sacrament was impressive for students on that trip.